AccelerationConsortium/plate-RESORT/plate hotel/README.md

   Numbers in square brackets indicate the required quantities and the corresponding part numbers from the Bill of Materials (BOM).

 - **Build Configuration:**
-  This build is designed for a 2ft long rail accommodating 10 well plate slots spaced 50mm apart.
-Adjust the lengths and spacing for custom configurations if needed.
+  This build is designed for a 2ft long rail accommodating 11 well plate slots spaced 50mm apart.
+Adjust the lengths, spacing, and quantities for custom configurations if needed.

 - **Base Plate:**
   The base plate is intended to be screwed into a breadboard with M6 threads and 25mm spacing.